 -

 Enhance Ability.
-Advantage on ability checks of your choice and some other goodies for the physical abilities.
+Advantage on ability checks of your choice for an ally for up to one hour.
 This has too many applications to discuss here, but suffice it to say that advantage never stops being useful in a DnD campaign, keeping this spell relevant into the late game.
+Plus, you can upcast it to target additional allies, giving each one a different ability score boost.

 -